 -

-Engineers take longer to reach autonomous engineering judgement.
+Engineers take long to reach autonomous engineering judgement.

 - Limited time for structured engineering learning